 Definition: We required a learning target to have two parts: an important mathematical idea and student success criteria (both analytical and procedural).

-A learning target has two parts: an important mathematical idea and student success criteria.
-Teachers would identify mathematical ideas by researching standards, progression documents, cognition-based assessments, and mathematics curriculum.
-Next, teachers would develop success criteria (similar to learning objectives) that included at least one procedural and at least one analytic criterion.
-Both the idea and success criteria were written in student-accessible language so the learning targets could be used to develop student metacognition.
-The learning targets were also important for focusing the probes on student understanding.
+Process used to create learning targets: Teachers identified mathematical ideas of interest by researching standards, progren documents, cognition-based assessments, and mathematics curriculum.
+Next, teachers developed success criteria (similar to learning objectives) that included at least one procedural and at least one analytic criterion.
+Both the mathematical idea and success criteria were written in student-accessible language so the learning targets could be used to develop student metacognition and focus instruction.